dnndev/xmp-docs/form-builder.md

 context: all
 summary: >-
   The FormBuilder was first introduced in version 2.x of XMod Pro....
 Beginning with version 3, you'll find the FormBuilder on the ManageForms page.
-[It is described here](manage-forms.
+It is described here
 keywords:
   - creating
   - forms